samjsharpe/samjsharpe.github.com/software-diversity.md

-[Nick Stenning](https://twitter.com/nickstenning) recently prototyped a [new router](https://github.com/nickstenning/router) to direct requests to the right applications in [Go](http://golang.org/) - yes, it could have been done in Ruby or Python or another language we use elsewhere (we've done it in Scala before), but Go is designed for massive concurrency which is a feature our router needs.
-Implementing something similar in one of those other languages would require many more lines of code;
-more lines of code is more chance of errors.
+[Nick Stenning](https://twitter.com/nickstenning) recently prototyped a [new router](https://github.com/nickstenning/router) to direct requests to the right applications in [Go](http://golang.org/) - yes, it could have been done in Ruby or Python or another language we use elsewhere (we've created [a router in Scala](https://github.com/alphagov/router)), but Go is designed for massive concurrency which is a feature our router needs, the code also has fewer dependencies.
+Implementing something similar in one of those other languages would require many more lines of code (compare the Scale and Go versions); more lines of code is more chance of errors.

 - minimises the impact of issues in one tool causing a problem across the entire site

-If you look at the Rails framework recently you will see a number of critical security vulnerabilities.
+We have patched some of our applications several times in the last few months due to vulnerabilities in the [Rails application framework](http://rubyonrails.org/).
 If every component application on GOV.UK was written in Rails, we would need to upgrade every single application each time a new vulnerability was discovered.
 It's true that using lots of frameworks means more possible bugs, but each one of those bugs would have a smaller risk to the site.

 - encourages a wide variety of contributions and skills